About Friends

 mwalters@wilmingtonfriends.org

 Megan came to Friends after working for several years in administrative assistant positions in different types of educational institutions.
 Most recently she worked in a research center in Rio de Janeiro, Brazil.
-Prior to that, she worked in a language school and university in San Diego, California.
-Megan earned a BA from Point Loma Nazarene University.
+Prior to that, she worked in educational positions in San Diego, California.
+She and her husband, Francisco, have a daughter.

 • Rebecca Zug